ckeditor/ckeditor5/docs/features/ui-language.md

 ---
-title: Setting the editor UI language
 category: features
 ---

+# Setting the UI language

 The UI of the editor can be localized.
 CKEditor 5 currently supports around 20 languages and the number is growing.